pecheny/HXRaycast/readme.md

  of simple "dungeon" collision detector.
 However the detector itself is not optimized at all especially for hi-load.
 It presented as illustration.
 Don't be surprised it was enough for my needs of simple games.

-See [example] (http://pecheny.github.io/HXRaycast-example) for more details or [try Demo] (http://pecheny.github.io/HXRaycast-example/HxdetExamples.swf).
+See [example] (http://pecheny.github.io/HXRaycast-example) for more details or [try demo] (http://pecheny.github.io/HXRaycast-example/HxdetExamples.swf).